castai/terraform-provider-castai/examples/gke/cloud_proxy/README.md

     terraform apply -var-file=tf.vars
     ```

-    This will fail with `status=400 body={"message":"cluster does not have credentials assigned", "fieldViolations":[]}`.
-This is expected.
 5. Ask CAST AI support to enable the GKE API Proxy feature for this cluster.
 6. Update `tf.vars` file and set `cluster_read_only = false`, after the GKE API Proxy feature was enabled for the cluster.
 7. Rerun Terraform apply: